Top-ranked recipe named "Green Bean and Asparagus Casserole With Cucumber Artichoke Sauce"

 In a blender combine Ranch Dressing, Abobo, Pepper, Heavy Cream, Artichoke Hearts, and Cucumber; blend into sauce.
 (HINT: Chop Artichoke Hearts and Cucumber before blending.
 Add heavy cream first then remaining ingredients.
 The idea is to season with the Adobo and Pepper so that the sauce does not taste to much like Ranch dressing.
-Do like blend for to long because the cream will foam!)
+(Don't like to blend for too long because the cream will foam!)

 In casserole dish layer Green Beans and Asparagus with Pasta and cheese atop pasta.
 (LAYERS: Green Beans, Asparagus, Pasta, then Cheese; Repeat) Pour sauce over and cover with a layer of cheese.
 Bake at 350 Degrees for 40-45 Minutes.

 (HINT: If you can not find fresh White Asparagus it's okay to use Jarred Asparagus.
-Make sure the Asparagus in jarred in water and not seasoned!
+Make sure the Asparagus is jarred in water and not seasoned!
 Drain the Asparagus well before using.)

 Let the dish sit for 5 minutes before serving.

 You can find the recipe for Adobo on my page.

 Get the free BigOven app on your phone.